Carson Hocevar: 2024–present: Spire Motorsports

-Hocevar started the 2025 season with a 30th place DNF at the 2025 Daytona 500.
-The following week at Atlanta, Hocevar once again eclipsed his best career NCS finish for the fourth time in his career with a second place in a close, controversial finish.
-He was behind Christopher Bell and ahead Kyle Larson at the time of caution coming to the checkered flag during an overtime restart.
+Hocevar started the 2025 season with a 30th-place DNF at the 2025 Daytona 500.
+The following week at Atlanta, Hocevar improved upon his career best finish with a second place in which he was battling three wide behind Christopher Bell and ahead of Kyle Larson when a caution flew coming to the checkered flag during an overtime restart.
 At Texas, he would earn his first career Cup Series pole.
-Once again at Nashville, Hocevar eclipsed his best-finish after Ryan Blaney beat him.
-Following the Mexico road race, Spire Motorsports fined Hocevar USD50,000 and ordered him to undergo cultural-sensitivity and bias-awareness training for making scathing comments on Mexico City during a livestream.
+At Nashville, Hocevar again tied his best finish of second, losing to Ryan Blaney.
+Following the Mexico road race, Spire Motorsports fined Hocevar USD50,000 and ordered him to undergo cultural-sensitivity and bias-awareness training for making scathing comments regarding his experience in Mexico City during a livestream.
 During the Hollywood Casino 400, Hocevar spun, and after safety personnel had arrived at the crash scene, officials indicated that Hocevar revved and spun his tires in an attempt to rejoin the field while those safety workers attended to his car.
 On October 1, Hocevar was fined US$50,000 for member conduct violations.